comp520/Examples/flex+bison/tokens/README.md

 If flex is used in isolation (there is no grammar or bison file), a single call to `yylex()` will scan the entire file, executing the actions for each token scanned.
 Printing tokens is as simple as adding a `printf` call to each scanner action.

+---

+If flex is used in combination with bison, then flex will only return a single token at a time from `yylex()`.
+Therefore

 1. In your main file, call `yylex()` in a loop until it returns `0`
 ```
 g_tokens = 1;